 Frequently Asked Questions

 Q: How is the camp organized?

-A: Burning Sky formed a Nevada Cooperative Association (no stock or true ownership) in 2013 after Ken passed the torch to a new group to help run the camp.
+A: Burning Sky formed a Nevada Cooperative Association (no stock or traditional ownership) in 2013 after Ken passed the torch to a new group to help run the camp.
 For 2014 there are 9 board members helping to plan and coordinate operations.

 Q: Can I do a tandem skydive at Burning Man?

 A: No. But you can go for a ride in the plane.